-To provide for the safety and security of you and your coworkers, only authorized visitors are allowed in certain areas of the County.
+To provide for the safety and security of you and your coworker's, only authorized visitors are allowed in certain areas of County buildings.
 For purposes of this policy, visitors include all nonemployees, including family members.
 Restricting unauthorized visitors helps maintain safety standards, protects against theft, ensures security of equipment, protects confidential information, safeguards your welfare, and avoids potential distractions and disturbances.